liangshan/drill-ansible/README.md

 ## Usage

-Change the IP address in `hosts` which want to deploy, then just run the following:
+Change the IP address in `hosts` which want to deploy, then just run with your real username and password.

+The following is an example:

-	$ ansible-playbook -i hosts site.yml --extra-vars '{"hosts":"DO-SGP","username":"yourusername","password":"123456"}'
+	$ ansible-playbook -i hosts site.yml --extra-vars '{"hosts":"DO-SGP","username":"yourusername","password":"yourpassword"}'